Seychelles Founding President and global citizen dies.

 Indeed, he was vigorously involved in peace as the co-chair of the Global Peace Foundation and Global Peace Festival, as well as the Institute of Cultural Diplomacy in Berlin, and the World Future Council based in Hamburg.
 He formed the magazine VIOAS (Voice of the Indian Ocean and the Arabian Sea) to discuss international affairs.

-In 2011, he was recognized for his work by the Manila, Philippines based Gusi Peace Prize International.
-He served on the Gusi advisory board and in November 2015 delivered a powerful invocation speech to those laureates—calling on the memory of John F. Kennedy to remind the world, and especially Americans, not to lose the order of peace that citizens had fought hard for since the end of the World War II.
+In a powerful speech for the inaugural of the Sino Asia Pacific Medical Forum in Manila before 5,000 audience members he called on the memory of John F. Kennedy to remind the world, and especially Americans, not to lose the order of peace that citizens had fought hard for since the end of the World War II.
 This editor was lucky enough to chat with him and receive a signed copy of “Seychelles Global Citizen.”

-Dr. Billy Chan, Vice President of the Gusi Peace Prize International (and co-founder of the Peace Post), stated, “The loss of this great statesmen from Africa is sad and terrible news.
-Sir Mancham was a good mentor to me, and to us, at the Gusi Peace Prize.
+Dr. Billy Chan, Fo-founder of the Peace Post, stated, “The loss of this great statesmen from Africa is sad and terrible news.
+Sir Mancham was a good mentor to me, and to us at the Peace Post .
 We never met such a man of compassion, courage and public work as our mentor.”

-Photo Caption: Sir Mancham with Gusi Peace Prize friends in Manila, Philippines, November 2015.
+Photo Caption: Sir Mancham with Sino Asia Pacific Medical Forum friends in Manila, Philippines, November 2015.

 Dr. Chan added, “He was one of the key signatories in 2015 to launch the Sino-Asia Pacific medical forums in Manila to promote medical diplomacy and peace across Asia… He had a wealth of knowledge and that was one of his greatest tools of peace.
 He carved his name in our hearts, not on tombstones.
 Goodbye my dear friend, your now with the Lord.
 Amen.”

-Photo Caption: Sir Mancham with Gusi board Dr. Billy Chan, Dr. Evelyn Gusi, and Prof. Manson Fok, Manila, Philippines, November 2015.
+Photo Caption: Sir Mancham with Dr. Billy Chan, and Prof. Manson Fok, Manila, Philippines, November 2015.

-Prof. Manson Fok, President of the Gusi Peace Prize, said, “The life of Sir James Mancham was an inspiration to all of us…He supported the founding of our Sino-Asia Pacific medical forum and was a pillar of strength for us on the Gusi board.
+Prof. Manson Fok, President of the Sino Asia Pacific Medical Forum said, “The life of Sir James Mancham was an inspiration to all of us…He supported the founding of our Sino-Asia Pacific medical forum and was a pillar of strength for us.
 His heritage was half Chinese and half French.
 In China, we will miss him.
 I personally extend my deepest condolences to the Mancham family and the peoples of Seychelles.”

 Last year, he received the Africa Peace Award for United Religions Initiative-Africa (URI-Africa).
 News of his death led Seychelles President Danny Faure to state on television, “He was a defender of liberty and champion of human rights.
 The world has lost a global apostle of peace, understanding, and unity.
 Seychelles has lost a true patriot.”